 Engines will also have an explanatory "Star" label attached, as shown.
-The applicable Star level will be marked and an explanation of the label designation appears on the reverse side.
+The applicable Star level will be marked, and an explanation of the label designation appears on the reverse side.
 The explanations are:

 One Star - Low Emission.
-The one star label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2001 exhaust emission standards.
+The one-star label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2001 exhaust emission standards.
 Engines meeting these standards have 75% lower emissions than conventional carbureted two-stroke engines.

 These engines are equivalent to the U.S. EPA's 2008 standards for marine engines.

 Two Star - Very Low Emission.
+The two-star label identifies
-The two star label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2004 exhaust emission standards.
-Engines meeting these standards have 20% lower emissions than One Star - Low Emissions Engines.

-Three Star - Ultra Low Emission.
-The three star label identifies engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2006 exhaust emission standards or the Stern drive and Inboard marine engine 2003-2008 exhaust emission standards.
+engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2004 exhaust emission standards.
+Engines meeting these standards have 20% lower emissions than One Star - Low engines that meet the Air Resources Board's Personal Watercraft and Outboard marine engine 2006 exhaust emission standards or the Sterndrive and Inboard marine engine 2003-2008 exhaust emission standards.
 Engines meeting these standards have 65% lower emissions than One Star - Low Emission engines.